Fullerton Hikes @ Laguna Lake

 The trail will take you through the green area of Laguna Lake Park and crossing through the Equestrian Center - which is home to the "Fullerton Recreational Riders".
 You can stay at the lower level close to the park or you can take the high trail which climbs for a while before dropping again.

-The trail seems to end at Lakeview street as it meets Euclid, but it actually continues paralleling the street until it reaches Valencia Mesa drive close to downtown.
+The trail seems to end at Laguna road as it meets Euclid, but it actually continues paralleling the street until it reaches Valencia Mesa drive close to downtown.

-At the Lakeview intersection, you can cross Euclid, walk south until you reach another great trail - the Nora Kuttner.
-If you follow this trail for 1/2 a mile you will get to the "Top of the World" - the highest point with great views.
+If you follow this trail for 1/2 a mile you will get to the "Top of the World" - the highest point on t his trail with great views of the Robert E. Ward natural preserve.